scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually except for starting learning rate (model.py line 25).
+Learning rate made a huge difference in how the model performed, and while a final starting learning rate of 0.001 was selected, as I experimented with different augmentation methods, in some cases a starting learning rate of 0.0001 or 0.0005 performed better.
+Batch size was also critical to model training performance.
+On my local configuration with no GPU, I used a batch size of 64, but when I trained on floydhub with a GPU, I used a batch size of 256...
+512 overflowed the 12GB of memory on the Tesla K80 for their regular GPU instances.
+128 worked better than 256 in some cases as different experiments commences, as evidenced by checking training loss vs. validation loss in TensorBoard.

 #### 4. Appropriate training data